Weekly Meter

 We compare contract activity for the same seven-day period of the previous year in Loudoun County, Prince William County, Northern Virginia, Washington, DC, and Prince George's County.
 These statistics are updated on a weekly basis.
 Sign up for our newsletter on the latest market data.

-Contract activity in the Metro DC area from May 4 to 10, 2025, was up 11.6% compared to the same seven-day period last year.
+Contract activity for July 13 – 19, 2025, in the Metro DC area was down 3.4% compared to the same seven-day period last year.

 Key Takeaways